biplane/BiplaneYandexDirectBundle/README.md

 ## License

-This bundle i s under the MIT license, see the [LICENSE](Resources/meta/LICENSE) file for details.
+This bundle is under the MIT license, see the [LICENSE](Resources/meta/LICENSE) file for details.